Aalesund-Techschool/shell-scripting/README.md

 * Start by opening [exercise 1](./exercises/exercise-1.md/).
 * Remember to ask an instructor if you're stuck.

-> :exclamation: Hottest tip: Google is your friend.
-You will need to google a lot as you dive into the exercises!

 ## Exercises

 - [Exercise 1](./exercises/exercise-1.md/) - Getting started